Writing a business plan? Check out our free Biz Plan Generator to help you through the process.

 If you’re familiar with the show Dragon’s Den, then you’ve seen aspiring entrepreneurs perform business pitches to potential investors.
 Many business associations and entrepreneur training forums host these exercises as a fun and engaging way for people to talk about their businesses and build the skills and confidence to make pitches.

 Many entrepreneurs will refer to this as an “elevator pitch” because you should be able to make the pitch in the time it takes to ride an elevator.
 Time and precision are important factors, so consider the following when developing your pitch:

 Set up your own Dragon’s Den (or a more realistic version).
-Gather some of the co-operative’s leadership and assign roles for individuals to embody as you take turns providing a pitch about your business.
+Gather some of the co-op’s leadership and assign roles to people as you take turns providing a pitch about your business.
 Some roles may include a customer, a shareholder, a potential investor, or a financial institution.
-Give your pitch in three minutes then switch roles with someone.
-Record what worked and what didn’t work to build a perfect pitch for your co-operative.Was this useful?
+Give your pitch in three minutes then switch roles.
+Record what did and didn’t work t to build a perfect pitch for your co-operative.Was this useful?

 1 people found this useful.